yclas/guides/docs/Custom-fields-vehicle-data.md

 Vehicle Data can be used in a car dealer website, a marketplace or any classifieds website where people can buy and sell cars.

-This is a new and important feature because it lets the owners of the websites and their users to list and search for vehicles without having to maintain and update the vehicle information (**_year_,  _model_  and  _make_**).
+This is a new and important feature because it lets the owners of the websites and their users to list and search for vehicles without having to maintain and update the vehicle information (**_year_,  _model_  and brand**).
 Also, new cars and models will be automatically available.

 ## Quick configuration